yash-jivani/Learn-React-CS/README.md

-# Pure Component
+# Ref in React

-## Only for Class based component
+Class based

-What is pure component

-How to use pure component

-Pure component example with State

-Pure component example with Props
+Why ref

+Ref use With example